NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/onboarding/08_paths.md

 ### Onboarding/Documentation
 A project of this magnitude needs thorough technical documentation for the sake of future team members and strangers who wish to see our work.
-You will work closely with other teams to document their work...
+Documentation includes writing module and interface templates, development guides, improving onboarding labs and the team's website, and other written issues that don't directly involve coding/Verilog.

+It is strongly recommended that you join a development team such as Core, Memory or AMBA as well as working on documentation.
+You can be responsible for that team's docs while also contributing to component development.

 ### Something Else Entirely
 You can work on things that our team has never worked on before, such as,